 A quick history of riverboat gambling

 To see where riverboat casinos started, we have to go back to the 1800s, when the Mississippi Valley was the beating heart of the American economy.
-Back then, the Great River was a watery freeway, connecting traders and communities by river transports that could move faster and haul more load than wagons and tired old mules.
+Back then, the Great River was a watery freeway, connecting traders and communities by river transports that could move faster and haul more loads than wagons and tired old mules.

-Games of chance were a great way to relieve the boredom of a riverboat commute for passengers and wealthy merchants alike, and the mix of money and entertainment soon made gambling the activity of choice on board the old flatboats.

-Poker — one of today’s favorite casino games — was so popular with the French colonists who worked as crew members on Mississippi riverboats that it spread to all corners of the country.
-Riverboats were also a great place to have a party with music and dance added to the mix.
+Games of chance were a great way to relieve the boredom of a riverboat commute for passengers and wealthy merchants alike.
+The mix of money and entertainment soon made gambling the activity of choice on board the old flatboats.
+Riverboats were a great place to have a party with music and dancing added to the mix.
 Old Blue was the merriest place in America.

+Passengers and merchants enjoyed casino table games like roulette, blackjack and big 6 wheel.
+Poker was so popular with the French colonists who worked as crew members on Mississippi riverboats that it spread to all corners of the country.

 Riverboat gambling regulations

 It wasn’t until 1904 that the first riverboat casino, called the City of Traverse, set sail on Lake Michigan.
 At this time, gambling had started to take shape as an organized commercial operation.
-Due to the Big Muddy bordering a number of states, it was effectively a juridical grey area.
+Due to the Big Muddy bordering a number of states, it was effectively a juridical gray area.
 This made gambling on the Great Mississippi a relatively safe bet from a legal point of view.

 Then, in 1951, Senator Lyndon Johnson had a hand in drafting the Transportation of Gambling Devices Act.
 This made it a crime to transport gambling devices across state lines unless it was allowed in the place you were headed to.
 It also made it possible for certain types of river vessels and some riverside destinations to continue plying their trade.

-Impact of Hurricane Katrina and changing legislation
+The impact of Hurricane Katrina on gambling legislation

 Interesting facts about riverboat casinos